D'Lo Brown: Lo Down (2000–2001)

 Brown then formed a tag team in July 2000 with Chaz named Lo Down.
 The team mostly wrestled on Sunday Night Heat and WWE Jakked / Metal.
 Shortly after the team formed, Tiger Ali Singh joined the team to become their manager.
 The tag team then came dressed towards the ring in Sikh attire and took on a gimmick very similar to Tiger's.
 The team was removed from WWF television in January 2001 after Singh was injured.
 According to Brown, it was the lowest point in his career.
+Brown also spent six months in Puerto Rico wrestling for the International Wrestling Association teaming with Chaz.
+He later teamed with Glamour Boy Shane holding the IWA tag team titles.

+OVW and Heartland (2001–2002)

-Chaz and Singh were later released by WWE while Brown stayed in WWE's developmental territory, OVW.
+Chaz and Singh were later released by WWF that year, Brown stayed in WWE's developmental territory, OVW.
 Notably, Brown wrestled future World champion Batista in a losing effort.
-Brown also spent six months in Puerto Rico wrestling for the International Wrestling Association teaming with Glamour Boy Shane holding the IWA tag team titles.
-Later that year he returned to OVW and worked for Heartland Wrestling Association going into 2002.
+He also worked for Heartland Wrestling Association going into 2002.